-You must not disable any password protection that has been applied to Council computers, mobile telephones or other IT devices such as Blackberries.
+You must not disable any password protection that has been applied to Council computers, mobile telephones or other IT devices.

 Password protection is applied both to limit the value of the item if it is lost or stolen, and to prevent unauthorised access to our systems and information.